Lok Sabha adjourned till 2 pm amidst oppn protests over GST, price rise | Headlines

 - India

-Lok Sabha proceedings were on Tuesday adjourned till 2 pm amidst protests by opposition members over the imposition of GST on some new items and the price rise issue.
+The Lok Sabha on Tuesday witnessed protests by opposition members over the imposition of the Goods and Services Tax (GST) on certain packaged food items and the issue of price rise, leading to the adjournment of proceedings till 2 pm.

 They raised slogans against the Modi government over the issue of price rise.